 Faith-based and community-based organizations are encouraged to apply.
 A partnership with a local school district is required to be eligible.
 Local Education Agency (LEA) applicants must demonstrate partnerships with community-based organizations.

-Beginning this year, all applications must be completed and submitted through a new ONLINE process.
+All applications must be completed and submitted through an ONLINE process.